 Downtime

 Expect 4-8 hours of downtime during the final cutover for a single-location practice.
-Large DSOs?
-More like 24-48 hours.
-During that window, you can't access patient records, process claims, or run your schedule normally.
+Large DSOs may need 24-48 hours.
+During that window, you may have limited access to patient records, claims processing, or schedule management.

 If your practice generates $4,000-$8,000/day in production, even a half-day disruption is meaningful.

-Your team will be slower on the new system for 2-4 weeks minimum.
-Even with good training, there's a learning curve.
+Your team will be building proficiency on the new system for 2-4 weeks minimum.
+Even with good training, there is a natural learning curve.
 Tasks that took 30 seconds in the old system take 2 minutes in the new one until muscle memory develops.

-Rough estimate: plan for a 15-25% drop in operational efficiency during the first month.
+Rough estimate: plan for a 15-25% adjustment in operational efficiency during the first month.

 Somebody has to verify that the migrated data is correct.
 Somebody has to recreate insurance claims.
-Somebody has to figure out why the new system handles treatment plans differently than the old one.
+Somebody has to learn how the new system handles treatment plans differently than the old one.

 That somebody is usually your front desk and billing team — and they'll need extra hours to manage the transition while keeping the practice running.
 Budget for 40-80 hours of additional staff time spread across the first month.

 Ask for a line-item breakdown of everything you need to match your current functionality.
-If the vendor won't give you one, that's a red flag.
+A vendor that provides a clear, detailed quote is demonstrating the kind of transparency you want in a long-term partner.

 What You Get Back

-It's not all pain.
-Here's the upside case for switching:
+It's not all investment — here's the return case for switching:

 Redundant data entry — the kind where your team types the same information into three different screens — costs an average of $13,000/year per staff member.
 Modern systems eliminate most of that.